iComPneT (CPT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 iComPneT Historical Price

-According to the latest data gathered on iComPneT live price page, the current price of iComPneT is 0.00600281USD.
-The circulating supply of iComPneT(CPT) is 41.72M CPT , giving it a market capitalization of $250.44K.
+According to the latest data gathered on iComPneT live price page, the current price of iComPneT is 0.00667518USD.
+The circulating supply of iComPneT(CPT) is 41.72M CPT , giving it a market capitalization of $278.50K.

 The iComPneT Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CPT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.